TracksApp/tracks/doc/installation.md

 2. Open the file `config/database.yml` and edit the `production:` section with the details of your database.
 If you are using MySQL the `adapter:` line should read `adapter: mysql2`, `host: localhost` (in the majority of cases), and your username and password should match those you assigned when you created the database.
 If you are using SQLite3, you should have only two lines under the production section: `adapter: sqlite3` and `database: db/tracks.db`.
 3. Open the file `config/site.yml`, and read through the settings to make sure that they suit your setup.
 In most cases, all you need to change are the `secret_token`, the administrator email address (`admin_email`), and the time zone setting.
 For the time zone setting you can use the command `bundle exec rake time:zones:local` to see all available timezones on your machine
 4. If you are using Windows, you may need to check the ‘shebang’ lines (`#!/usr/bin/env ruby`) of the `/public/dispatch.*` files and all the files in the `/script` directory.
 They are set to `#!/usr/bin/env ruby` by default.
 This should work for all Unix based setups (Linux or Mac OS X), but Windows users will probably have to change it to something like `#c:/ruby/bin/ruby` to point to the Ruby binary on your system.
-5. If you intend to deploy Tracks using its included web server, you’ll need to uncomment and change the `serve_static_assets` configuration option to `true` in `config/site.yml` in order for the images, stylesheets, and javascript files to be served correctly.
-6. If you intend to use Tracks behind a web server or reverse proxy with https enabled, ensure to set `force_ssl` option to `true`.
+5. If you intend to use Tracks behind a web server or reverse proxy with https enabled, ensure to set `force_ssl` option to `true`.

 ## Populate your database with the Tracks schema